JWill392/nanobots-evaluator/README.md

 Two players verus each other by writing code to programming their team's bots AI.
 The goal is to out survive the other team - the last team surviving wins.

-Players submit Player-Code.
-The first team's bots propose their moves using their team's Player-Code, then the game applies the moves that do not conflict.
+Players submit Brains.
+The first team's bots say what actions they want to take, then the game executes those actions.
-The red team then does the same.
-This repeats until there is a winner or until a maxium number of turns has passed - this avoids a never ending game.
+The next team then does the same.
+This repeats until there is a winner.

 ### License ###